BCD vs Direct Mount

 Quick Recap

-CRODER: Offers both BCD and Direct Mount, in 1x and 2x configurations.
+• CRODER: Offers both BCD and Direct Mount options.

-Always confirm your crank's interface type and setup (1x or 2x) before buying any chainring.
+Always confirm your crank's interface type and setup (1x or 2x) before buying.